-In-depth analysis of delinquency theories, issues and policies in the U.S. and abroad.
-Topics include measurements and research, serious violent offenders, gangs and treatment by justice agencies.
-(Cross-listed with CRIM 5133 Advanced Juvenile Delinquency).
+In-depth analysis of delinquency theories, issues, and policies in the U.S. and abroad.
+Topics include measurements and research, serious violent offenders, gangs, and treatment by justice agencies.

+Cross-Listed as: CRIM 5133 Advanced Juvenile Delinquency.

 SOCI 5135 - The Death Penalty